Paul Thiebaut III, CEO & Founder

 Community Development, Allison McQueen

 Allison joined the advisory board for 2014, representing Community Development.
-Allison was introduced to 10BH in 2013, as chairman of the Community Grants Committee with the Junior League of Palo Alto.
-Allison investigated 10BH’s application, and 10BH was ultimately approved for a $5,000 grant from the Junior League.
-At the grant awards presentation, 10BH was selected as a featured grant, a special honor.
-Allison gave an impassioned speech about 10BH, and she and Paul and stayed in touch.
-Through her own volunteer work, Allison has seen firsthand the power of 1:1 mentoring relationships.
-Although labor intensive, they prove to be the most effective and long-lasting.
-Allison continues her relationship with a young girl she mentored in college (a 15 year relationship), volunteered at the San Mateo Boys & Girls Club as a homework tutor for 8 years, and through the Junior League has mentored clients at Shelter Network on life skills and served as a tutor for Project Read at the Redwood City Library.
-Allison’s professional background is in Corporate Retail, having worked for Macy’s, Gap, and now Banana Republic in strategy, product analysis, and financial planning, leading functional and cross-functional teams.
-She has been a Community Leader at Gap Inc for the past eight years, promoting and organizing voluntarism for the company.
+Allison was introduced to 10BH in 2013, as a part of the Junior League of Palo Alto Community Grants Committee.
+Allison investigated 10BH’s application, and 10BH was awarded a $5,000 grant.
+At the grant awards presentation, Allison gave an impassioned speech about 10BH, and she and Paul and stayed in touch.
+Through her own volunteer work, Allison has seen first hand the power of 1:1 mentoring relationships.
+Allison’s professional background is in Corporate Retail, having worked for Macy’s, Gap, and now Banana Republic.
 As a young girl, Allison was quite the bookworm, known to devour a Nancy Drew book in one day!
 She hopes that all children find joy by getting lost in a book.
-Allison is married to Jonathan Felder, a social studies teacher at East Palo Alto Phoenix Academy.
-They are proud parents to a future bookworm, Violet, born in 2013.
+Allison is married to Jonathan Felder, a teacher at East Palo Alto Phoenix Academy.
+They are proud parents to future bookworm, Violet, born in 2013.